dietercoopman/smart/README.md

 ![smart image manipulation](https://banners.beyondco.de/smart.png?theme=light&packageManager=composer+require&packageName=dietercoopman%2Fsmart&pattern=architect&style=style_1&description=a+blade+component+for+easy+image+manipulation&md=1&showWatermark=1&fontSize=100px&images=https%3A%2F%2Flaravel.com%2Fimg%2Flogomark.min.svg)

-# This package provides a blade component for easy image manipulation without extra coding
+# A blade component for easy image manipulation

-This packages is very handy if you want to serve private hosted images ( images on a non public path) without the need to code your own logic.
-It is also very handy if you want to resize your images before sending them to the browser also without extra coding.
+Want to serve private hosted images without the need to code your own logic ?
+Want to resize your images before sending them to the browser, without extra coding ?
+Then smart might be your buddy !

-So this package makes it possible to
+This package makes it possible to
 - **serve images** that are not public accessible **without coding**
 - **resize images** without coding
 - resizing public hosted images **without coding**
+- automatically cache your images

-## Blade component
+## The blade component

 Smart provides you with a **blade component** as replacement for the normal `<img>` html tag.
 You can pass in all html attributes , they will be applied.
 This example will **serve a file that is not public accessible** and **resize it** to 400px maintaining the aspect ratio.